Concession (contract): D'Arcy Concession

+Regulation

-European Union regulation
+European Union

 Within the European Union, the granting of concessions by public bodies is subject to regulation.
 Works concessions have been subject to award rules for some time as Directive 2004/18/EC of the European Parliament and of the Council of the EU on public procurement applied to works concessions.
 The award of services concessions with a cross-border interest has been subject to the principles of the Treaty on the Functioning of the European Union.
 The European Commission had originally included public concession contracts in the Services Directive of 1992, but these were removed from its scope by the European Council.
 However, the European Parliament and the Council issued a further Directive 2014/23/EU on the award of concession contracts on 26 February 2014, which required EU member states to introduce national legislation covering the award of concession contracts in excess of EUR 5,186,000 awarded on or after 18 April 2016.

+United Kingdom

 In the UK, the equivalent threshold for concession contracts is £4,104,394.
+Concession contracts granted by public bodies fall within the term "covered procurement" in the Procurement Act 2023.